 Surprisingly, there are thousands of square feet of available land in the immediate vicinity of New York City, yet it seems to have taken an international pandemic for people to notice.
 The real estate sector has grown exponentially in the suburbs of New York—particularly in the up-and-coming markets popping up in Rockland County, Westchester, the North and South Shore of Long Island, and across New Jersey.

 Though the pandemic has caused economic turmoil, there is a distinct upside for participants in the real estate industry.
 People are making their dreams a reality.
-With the additional profit to be gained from this all-time-high, now is the time to invest in fix and flip opportunities.
+With the additional profit to be gained from this all-time high, now is the time to invest in fix and flip opportunities.
 On Long Island alone, the sale price of homes has increased from 9.3% to13% over the past year alone.
 Additionally, the number of homes on the market rose by 55% in Suffolk County and 65% in Nassau County.

-Another key factor that has provided motivation for the recent uptick in home sales are the lowest interest rates in nearly 50 years.
+Another key factor that has provided motivation for the recent uptick in home sales is the lowest interest rates in nearly 50 years.
 Extremely affordable rates for conventional mortgages are being approved for individuals with a solid credit score and acceptable debt-to-income ratios.
-Accordingly, the timing is right for savvy real estate investors to make their move on discounted bargain properties and utilize this easily-accessible funding to expand and diversify their property portfolios.
+Accordingly, the timing is right for savvy real estate investors to make their move on discounted bargain properties and utilize this easily accessible funding to expand and diversify their property portfolios.

-This data highlights the wide scale migration of people away from the confines of the city.
+This data highlights the wide-scale migration of people away from the confines of the city.
 It is impossible to drive through any of the suburban hot spots without seeing a house with a “for sale” sign or “under contract” sign in the yard on any street—and when you find your dream investment property, Andelsman Law is here to represent you.